halfer/digital-availability/README.md

 I am not so much in favour of JSON, even though the industry has generally gone down that road.

-YAML and TOML are possibilities, and they both support indentation, although the indentation can be hard to visually parse.
+YAML and TOML are possibilities, and they both support inline commenting, although the indentation can be hard to get right manually.

 Current ideas
 ---